slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Friendships last when each friend thinks he has a slight superiority over the other."
 -- Honore De Balzac*

+> *"A mother tells you you’re special.
+A father gets you to prove it." (...)
+"If you can’t talk shit to your friends, you’re not friends."
+-- AlexHormozi@x*

+> *"Parents spot fake friends.
+Children spot fake relatives."
+-- falsi1ke@x*

 ### How to curate your friends?